Gilmond/code-labs/docs/docker-compose.md

 ![compose load balancing](../images/compose-load-balance.png)

-> _**Note**: As shown in the screenshot, the CURL command shown has been causing an Invalid Model State.
+> _**Note**: As shown in the screenshot, the CURL command shown has been causing an Invalid Model State in the code I've been using.
 If your code checks `ModelState.IsValid()` then you'll either need to disable this check or correct the request syntax to a valid model._

+#### DNS Load Balancing

+*DNS Load Balancing* and variants of it work by having the DNS Server return multiple IP Addresses for a given domain.
+Some implementations of load balancing rely on the DNS rotating the IPs listed and simply take the first of these rotated IPs, whilst others are a little more intelligent.
+This is important because, as is probably evident from the previous section, you are unable to use `docker-compose scale` unless your proxy configuration matches the number of upstream servers you plan to scale to.

+Neither of the popular proxies used with Docker (`NGINX` and `HAProxy`) work with DNS proxying right now.

+`NGINX` does have guidance on [using DNS for service discovery](https://www.nginx.com/blog/dns-service-discovery-nginx-plus/), which you should be able to use with the free load balancing.
+However, only the commercial `NGINX Plus` product official [supports DNS Load Balancing](https://www.nginx.com/resources/admin-guide/load-balancer/#resolve).

+`HAProxy` doesn't currently support DNS Load Balancing, but we hope to see it in v1.8.

 ### X-Forwarded-*